nroak/nroak.github.io/_pages/home.md

   overlay_filter: 0.1
   overlay_color: "white"

-layouts_gallery:
-  - url: /assets/images/bog_admire.JPG
-    image_path: /assets/images/bog_admire.JPG
-    alt: "bog_admire"

-toc: true
 ---

-I'm a Genetics PhD student at Baylor College of Medicine pursuing the discovery of genetic alterations that impact human traits and diseases.
-More specifically, I have developed [bioinformatic approaches](https://github.com/nroak/ADmiRE) to understand impact of microRNA single nucleotide variation in human population and disease datasets.
+I'm a final-stage Genetics PhD student at Baylor College of Medicine pursuing the discovery of genetic alterations that impact human traits and diseases.

-{% include gallery id="layouts_gallery" caption="Picture summary of microRNA work presented at Biology of Genomes, 2018." %}

-## Research Interests

-- Genetics of childhood cancers and rare diseases.
-- Understanding the role of non-coding RNA (microRNA) sequence variation in human population and diseases.
-- Bioinformatic approaches to understand the link between genetic alterations and human diseases.
+To know more about my scientific career, feel free to take a look at my [CV](/cv/) or list of [publications](/publications/).

+In addition to doing science, I love to live-sketch scientific talks.
+You can find all of my picture summaries [here](sketchnotes).

+I look forward to adding more content and maybe a few blogs to this website in coming days, so don't forget to check the site occasionally.

 ---